Brianna Titone

 Brianna Titone (/tɪˈtoʊn/) is an American politician and scientist, currently serving as a member of the Colorado House of Representatives from the 27th district.
-She serves in the 74th Colorado General Assembly and is the first openly transgender state legislator elected in Colorado and the 4th elected in the United States.
+Titone currently serves in the 75th Colorado General Assembly and is the first openly transgender state legislator elected in Colorado and the 4th elected in the United States.
+After the 2026 General Assembly, she will complete her limit of 4 terms having served 8 years.

-Early life and education
+Early life and career

 Titone was born and raised in the Hudson Valley region of New York.

-Titone attended the State University of New York at New Paltz from 1996 to 2002 where she earned bachelor's degrees in geology and physics.
-She later earned a master's degree in geochemistry at Stony Brook University, and another master's degree in information and communications technology at the University of Denver.
-At Stony Brook, her master's thesis was on rare-earth element and thorium speciation of fossils and sediments of the Green River Formation.
-Some of her research was conducted at Brookhaven National Laboratory using the National Synchrotron Light Source X-26A and X-18B beamlines.
+Titone earned her bachelor’s degrees in geology and physics from the State University of New York at New Paltz, attending from 1996 to 2002.
+Titone later earned a master's degree in geochemistry at Stony Brook University, and another master's degree in information and communications technology at the University of Denver.
+At Stony Brook, Titone’s master's thesis was on the rare-earth element thorium and speciation of fossils and sediments of the Green River Formation.
+Some of Titone’s research was conducted at Brookhaven National Laboratory using the National Synchrotron Light Source X-26A and X-18B beamlines.

-Career

 Before entering politics, Titone worked as a mining consultant, geologist, and software developer.
-For seven years, beginning in high school, she was a volunteer firefighter.
+For seven years, beginning in high school, Titone was a volunteer firefighter.

-Politics
+Political career

 In 2016, Titone joined the Jefferson County, Colorado Democratic LGBT caucus and was elected its Secretary/Treasurer, and later appointed a "captain at large".

-She declared her run for Colorado House of Representatives HD27 in December 2017.
-She received 50.4% of the vote to win the election with 24,957 votes out of 49,475, a margin of 439.
-She serves on the Health and Insurance Committee, the Rural Affairs and Agriculture Committee, and the Joint Technology Committee.
-She was also appointed to the Energy Council.
+Titone declared a run for Colorado House of Representatives HD27 in December 2017.
+Titone received 50.4% of the vote to win the election with 24,957 votes out of 49,475, a margin of 439.
+Titone serves on the Health and Insurance Committee, the Rural Affairs and Agriculture Committee, and the Joint Technology Committee, and was also appointed to the Energy Council.

-In the 2nd regular session of the 72nd General Assembly, she worked to bring back and pass the bill banning the "Gay or Trans Panic Defense".
+In the 2nd regular session of the 72nd General Assembly, Titone worked to bring back and pass the bill banning the "Gay or Trans Panic Defense".
 The bill passed on a margin of 98-1-1.

-She won re-election in the most competitive House race in Colorado earning 29,566 (48.7%) of 60,708 votes against her two opponents in the November 2020 election.
+Titone won re-election in the most competitive House race in Colorado, earning 29,566 (48.7%) of 60,708 votes against two opponents in the November 2020 election.

 In the 2022 general election, Titone was re-elected with around 57.7% of the votes cast.
 Later in November, Titone was selected to serve as caucus chair of the state House majority which is a first for a trans lawmaker to serve in an elected leadership position in a General Assembly.
+She was re-elected in 2024.

+On February 26, 2025, Titone announced that she would run for Colorado State Treasurer in 2026, seeking to succeed Dave Young, who is term-limited.
+If elected, Titone would be the second transgender person elected to a statewide office in the U.S.—behind only Sarah McBride in Delaware—and the first transgender person elected to a statewide executive office.